Pai, Northern Thailand: Ultimate Travel Guide

 |3 Star||236 (Him Naam Pai Resort)||638||2379 (Pai CherKaew Boutique House)|

 |4 Star||542 (Bura Lumpai Resort)||1370||6052 (Romance Another Story in Pai Hotel)|

 |5 Star||4300 (Reverie Siam)||5350||6400 (Pai Island Resort)|

-For those motorcycle heads who love the thrill of discovering a new route, renting a scooter or motorbike is recommended.
-Cat Motors is highly recommended by several tourists who have visited Thailand, as per the reviews on TripAdvisor.
+For those motorcycle fanatics who love the thrill of discovering a new route, renting a scooter or motorbike is recommended for the drive to Pai.
+Cat Motors is a highly recommended Motorcycle renting shop that is favoured by several tourists who have visited Thailand, as per the reviews on TripAdvisor.

-With professional staff, quality service and affordable prices for any scooter/motorbike you can desire – Cat Motors is the best spot for motorbike rental in Chiang Mai.
-Ride off onto Route 1095, but not without a helmet!
+With professional staff, quality service and affordable prices for any scooter/motorbike you can desire – Cat Motors is the best place for motorbike rental in Chiang Mai.

-Over the last decade Pai, Thailand has been the go-to spot for bike enthusiast and backpackers.
+Over the last decade, Pai, Thailand has been the go-to spot for bike enthusiasts and avid backpackers.
 Stay long enough, and you will not fail to draw resemblance to a Thai Island getaway.
-The place is alive at any point in time.
+The place is alive at every point in time.
 You will find help in every corner whether it is for a Taxi or just help with directions.
-The Pai has a plethora of guesthouses, ideal for tourists.
-Of course, the nightlife is surrounded by the constant beats of music and fun.
+Pai has a plethora of guesthouses, ideal for tourists and of course, the nightlife, that is surrounded by the constant beats of music and fun.

 The tip is to choose a route, stick to the correct side of the road, hop onto your motorbike or scooter and never look back again.
 A whiff of Pai’s good weather will leave you intoxicated for more.
 The picture-perfect background setting will leave you breathless as the mountain laden lands have a rich flora and fauna.
 In short, Pai is for those who want to satisfy their wanderlust with its rich culture and heritage.